lawrennd/old_talks/_data-science/includes/joyce-nabende-text-mining-case-study.md

 \figure{\includepng{\diagramsDir/data-science/joyce-nabende-data-science-objective}{90%}}{The objective of the project is to track misinformation and understandperceptions of Ugandan Government's COVID-19 transmission mitigation strategies.}{joyce-nabende-data-science-objective}

-\notes{One particular challenge for this project is dealing with a data set with multiple languages.
+\notes{One challenge for this project is dealing with a data set with multiple languages.
 In Uganda, people don't just communicate in English, but they will [code-switch](https://en.wikipedia.org/wiki/Code-switching) or communicate purely in, e.g. Luganda.
 Tools and resources for dealing with code-switching or the Lugandan language in NLP are much less common than tools for dealing with high resource languages (e.g. German, English, French, Spanish, Mandarin).
 See @Magueresse-lowresource20 for a review of NLP in low resource languages, multilingual data sets bring their own problems @Aman-dataset20.}

 \newslide{}